Get 50% Discount Offer 26 Days

 Quick Reference for chmod Commands

-• chmod 755 filename: Owner full access, group and others read/execute.
+• chmod 755 filename: Owner full access, group, and others read/execute.

 • chmod 644 filename: Owner read/write, group and others read-only.

-• chmod +x filename: Adds execute permission.
+• chmod +x filename: Adds execution permission.

 Quick Tips for chmod Mastery